docker/docs/ee/desktop/user/mac-user.md

 If you installed `kubectl` with Homebrew, or by some other method, and experience conflicts, remove `/usr/local/bin/kubectl`.

-- To enable Kubernetes support and install a standalone instance of Kubernetes running as a Docker container, select **Enable Kubernetes**, choose the [default orchestrator](https://docs.docker.com/docker-for-mac/kubernetes/#override-the-default-orchestrator) and click the **Apply** button.
+To enable Kubernetes support and install a standalone instance of Kubernetes running as a Docker container, select **Enable Kubernetes**, choose the [default orchestrator](https://docs.docker.com/docker-for-mac/kubernetes/#override-the-default-orchestrator) and click the **Apply** button.

 ![Enable Kubernetes](../images/prefs-kubernetes.png)

-An Internet connection is required.
-Images required to run the Kubernetes server are downloaded and instantiated as containers, and the `/usr/local/bin/kubectl` command is installed on your Mac.
+Images required to run the Kubernetes server are downloaded and instantiated as containers, and the `/usr/local/bin/kubectl` command is installed on your mac.

 When Kubernetes is enabled and running, an additional status bar item displays at the bottom right of the Docker Desktop Enterprise **Preferences** dialog.

 ![Installation complete](../images/kubernetes-install-complete.png)

-The status of Kubernetes shows in the Docker menu and the context points to `docker-for-desktop`.
+The status of Kubernetes shows in the Docker menu and the context points to `docker-desktop`.

 ![Docker Menu with Kubernetes](../images/kube-context.png)

-- By default, Kubernetes containers are hidden from commands like `docker service ls`, because managing them manually is not supported.
-To make them visible, select **Show system containers (advanced)** and click **Apply and restart**.
-Most users do not need this option.
+By default, Kubernetes containers are hidden from commands like `docker service ls`, because managing them manually is not supported.
+To view these containers, select **Show system containers (advanced)** and click **Apply and restart**.
+Most users do not have to use this option.

-- To disable Kubernetes support at any time, deselect **Enable Kubernetes**.
+To disable Kubernetes support at any time, clear the **Enable Kubernetes** check box.
 The Kubernetes containers are stopped and removed, and the `/usr/local/bin/kubectl` command is removed.

-For more about using the Kubernetes integration with Docker Desktop Enterprise, see [Deploy on Kubernetes](https://docs.docker.com/docker-for-mac/kubernetes)</a>.
+For more information about using the Kubernetes integration with Docker Desktop Enterprise, see [Deploy on Kubernetes](https://docs.docker.com/docker-for-mac/kubernetes).

 ## Reset

 Click on the Docker icon from the menu bar and then **Preferences**.
-Click **Reset** to reset factory defaults, restart the Docker daemon, reset Kubernetes cluster, or to reset disk image.
+Click **Reset** to reset to factory defaults, restart the Docker daemon, reset Kubernetes cluster, or to reset the disk image.

 ![Uninstall or reset Docker](../images/prefs-reset-mac.png)